MicrosoftDocs/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 Files and folders that you have opened from a shared location
 - After migration, the final permission level is determined by a mapping of the most restrictive share or NTFS permission level.
-- A user's **Shared with me** folder in OneDrive won't be updated for source files shared with a group the user is a part of.
+- A user's **Shared with me** folder in OneDrive for Business won't be updated for source files shared with a group the user is a part of.
 - After migration, all advanced NTFS permissions are removed.
 For explicit deny permissions, this means the content is subject to parallel permissions or permission on the folder and parent level and may become accessible.

 |**Windows file share permissions**|**SharePoint item access**|**SharePoint role**|